-For TEOs that will receive more than \$100,000 of learner component funding
+For TEOs that will receive \$100,000 or more of learner component funding

-- 50. The TEC must develop with each TEO performance expectations that show how the TEO will contribute to meeting the current funding priorities of the learner component, and that are relevant and tailored to each TEO and the needs of its learner populations. - 51.
-The TEC must pay a TEO 20% of its learner component allocation when the TEO has met agreed performance expectations. - 52.
-The TEC must monitor and report progress against the priorities set out in paragraph 43. - 53.
-From 2025, the TEC must engage with Māori and iwi on its proposed principles or underlying approach for developing performance expectations and monitoring arrangements.
-This includes ensuring that TEOs appropriately engage with Māori and iwi as required for Investment Plans.
+- 47. The TEC must develop with each TEO performance expectations that show how the TEO will contribute to meeting the current funding priorities of the learner component, and that are relevant and tailored to each TEO and the needs of its learner populations. - 48.
+When the TEC has determined that a TEO has met its agreed performance expectations, the TEC must pay the TEO 20% of its learner component allocation. - 49.
+The TEC must monitor and report progress against the priorities set out in paragraph 40.